Cornell on Emerging Markets

 Bridging Finance and Infrastructure

-Issue NO. 21 By Otaviano Canuto and Aleksandra Liaplina* The world economy – and emerging market and developing economies in particular – display a gap between infrastructure needs and […]
+Issue NO. 21 By Otaviano Canuto and Aleksandra Liaplina* The world economy – and emerging market and developing economies in particular – display a gap between infrastructure needs and its finance.
+On the one hand, infrastructure investment has fallen far short of what would be necessary to support potential growth.
+On the other hand, […]

 The role of the private sector in consolidating peace in Colombia

-ISSUE NO. 20 by Juana García and Juan David Martínez, Universidad de los Andes The implementation of the Havana Agreement, between the Colombian government and the FARC guerrillas in […]
+ISSUE NO. 20 by Juana García and Juan David Martínez, Universidad de los Andes The implementation of the Havana Agreement, between the Colombian government and the FARC guerrillas in 2016, opens a new possibility for peacebuilding and consolidation in the country.
+The perceived benefits in the economy and Colombian society with the implementation of […]

 OECD